 An exceptional opportunity to raise scholarships for PCC students has come to our attention.
 In using this opportunity, our retirees are able to expand the impact of our scholarship contributions.

-Let me explain pledged \$25 million to the California Community Colleges with a challenge of matching 50 cents for every dollar raised by the colleges.
+Let me explain The Bernard Osher Foundation pledged \$25 million to the California Community Colleges with a challenge of matching 50 cents for every dollar raised by the colleges.
 For example, a gift of \$13,334, combined with Osher match dollars (\$13,334+\$6,667) would result in a total gift of \$20,000, sufficient to generate one full-time scholarship of \$1,000 per year.
-This would be in perpetuity, which, of course, means forever and ever.